go-source/simple-CRM/README.md

 Relations include business (works for, assistant of or belongs to groups) and individual family relationships (parents, children, etc).
 The family relationships is usefull for non-profit fund raising and associations.

 Installation:
 Simple CRM requires FOF3 https://github.com/akeeba/fof, included in the installation package.
-It installs like any Joomla component.
+The component installs like any Joomla component.

 Roadmap:
 At actual stage the component is fully functional and new functionality can be asked through "issues" on the project GitHub page.